phonegap/phonegap-docs/docs/3-references/browser-support/4-custom-plugins.html.md

 expand: browser-support
 ---

-With the browser platform target support in PhoneGap, you also have the ability to write code targeting it specifically when writing your own custom plugins.
+With the browser platform target support in PhoneGap, you also have the ability to write code handling for it specifically when developing your own custom plugins.
 Some plugins will be easier to support it than others depending on what native feature they're exposing by allowing you to specify mock data or simply returning a console message.
-It's up to the plugin author to determine what's desired in that case.
+It's up to the plugin author to determine what's most desired in that case.

 To support the browser in your own plugins, follow the [Cordova Plugin Development docs](https://cordova.apache.org/docs/en/latest/plugin_ref/spec.html) on the Official Apache Cordova site and ensure you've defined the `browser` platform handling in your `plugin.xml` mapping.
 You will define your JavaScript files